 NVIDIA is rolling out the world’s first production Vulkan drivers today as part of the Android 6.0 Marshmallow OTA update to SHIELD Android TV.
 This makes SHIELD Android TV the first consumer platform with production installed Vulkan drivers – making it an ideal platform for Android developers to get easy access to this new-generation graphics API This continues NVIDIA’s rollout of Vulkan drivers across multiple platforms, including Windows 7-10, desktop and embedded Linux and now Android.

-Learn more about Vulkan, the new graphics and compute API directly from Khronos, the people who are creating it.
-In this 1-hour session, we will talk about the API, and go into details about the Vulkan SDK from LunarG, and much more.
+Learn more about this newly-launched graphics and compute API directly from Khronos, the people who created it.
+In this 1-hour session, we will talk about the API, and also go into details about the Vulkan SDK from LunarG, and much more.
 We’ll of course end with a Q&A session.
 This webinar is directed to Asia and the surrounding area.
 Presentation and Q&A conducted in English.
 Register today!

 At the Samsung Galaxy Unpacked 2016 event at MWC in Barcelona, Epic Games announced that Unreal Engine 4 supports the Vulkan API and Samsung mentions Vulkan (video).
 Samsung showed the ProtoStar real-time 3D experience built with Unreal Engine 4 technology utilizing the Vulkan API, running on the new Samsung Galaxy S7.
 “Anytime we can converge on an idea, particularly an idea like Vulkan, which is made by the industry, is asked for by the industry, everybody gets stronger.”
 Wyeth Johnson, Lead Technical Artist, Epic Games.
 Get Unreal, the first engine to support Vulkan.